-'Clients often make mistakes around how they envision the space – forgetting about spacing and privacy, how the patio will look when summer is over, and what makes the space interesting and a talking point,' Andy shares.
+'Clients often make outdoor furniture mistakes around how they envision the space – forgetting about spacing and privacy, how the patio will look when summer is over, and what makes the space interesting and a talking point,' Andy shares.
 The designer then offers his suggestions for creating an instant focal point on our patio.

 'By adding seasonal interest with planting, and focal points such as a fire pit or water feature, outdoor furniture or even a sculpture immediately brings the space to life.
 Add outdoor cooking facilities, feature lighting, and music, and suddenly entertaining at home feels fun, inviting, and glamorous,' he says.

 After Adolfo highlighted the power of boundaries, Andy further explored how to create an indoor/outdoor living space – by remembering to scale the space and leave room for large furniture.

 While many forget to think about large furnishings for their patio, Andy suggests going big.
 However, he also reminds us to use the pieces strategically.

 'Go big, fill the space, but allow for flow around when chairs are pushed out.
 Hide unsightly drain covers with recessed covers to pave within, hiding the drain entirely, containing the flawless porcelain paving lines,' he shares.